v-pbartley/openhack-mc4h/Challenge-06/Readme.md

 In this challenge you will learn about the data mapping that connects parts of the Azure API for FHIR data store with the Dynamics health industry data model.

 ## Background
-The FHIR data store for Microsoft Cloud for Healthcare (MC4H) is **Azure API for FHIR**, while MC4H model-driven apps leverage the **Dynamics** health industry data model in **Dataverse**.
+The FHIR data store in Microsoft Cloud for Healthcare (MC4H) is **Azure API for FHIR**, while MC4H model-driven apps leverage the **Dynamics** health industry data model in **Dataverse**.
 Synchronizing data between FHIR and the Dataverse model requires several layers of mapping, most of which is set up and managed via the **SyncAdmin for FHIR** settings in Dynamics.

 ## Learning Objectives
 + Understand and Explain each layer of mapping